ionzero/vouchsafe/vouchsafe-specification-v1.3.md

 * Chained delegation MAY be implemented by issuing vouches that reference other Vouchsafe vouch tokens.
 In such chains, `purpose` filtering applies at each link (see Section 9).
+* Vouch tokens MUST NOT vouch for another token issued by the same iss.
+If a revision is needed, the correct approach is to issue a revocation targeting the original vouch, followed by a new vouch for the same subject token.
+  Alternatively, multiple vouches for the original token may coexist if they serve different purposes.

 ### Example